ExpressLRS/ExpressLRS/README.md

 # PrivacyLRS
 PrivacyLRS is a privacy-protecting fork of the excellent [ExpressLRS (ELRS)](https://www.expresslrs.org/) long-range RC system.
-PrivacyLRS is for those who want to use telemetry, but not broadcast that telemetry (including GPS location) for other people to read.
+PrivacyLRS is for those who want to use telemetry, but not broadcast their GPS location and other telemetry for other people to read.

 With *standard* ELRS, it is inconvenient for others to read your telemetry link - they would need to work for it a little bit.